pmuellr/jbuild/README.md

     # run `foop` in with args "4", async, capturing code and output when done
     foop "4", silent:true, (code,output) -> console.log output

+Scripts with names which contain characters not legal in a JavaScript identifier will be installed with names where those characters are replaced with the underscore character.
+Eg,
+`cat-source-map` is available as the function `cat_source_map`.

 example